bjornmeansbear/carbonCycle/lecture.md

 - Carbon enters the atmosphere as CO2 from respiration and combustion (decomposition is also a form of respiration)
 - Photosynthetic plants take CO2 from the air and use that C to grow, and then release the O2 back to the atmosphere.

-Photosynthesis is the foundation of the biological carbon cycle system, through photosynthesis plants combine solar energy and CO2 into sugars or carbo hydrates, this is the energy of cell division… basically, growth...

-Photosynthetic plants take CO2 from the air and use that C to grow, release the O2 back to the atmosphere.

 Photosynthesis builds carbohydrates for plants to use for their life processes.
 Mostly in the form of Glucose.
-How that works, well, that's another presentation for a different class...  or for your own research... but its the coolest kind of solar energy...
+How that works, well, that's another presentation for a different class...  or for your own research... but its the coolest kind of useful solar energy... plants keep the C and then exhale just the pure O2 back into the atmostphere.

-CO2 is used and temporarily sequestered in the biological cycle by being stored in living and dead plant matter, roots, in the soil, eaten by animals (us)
+CO2 is used and temporarily sequestered in the biological cycle by being stored in living and dead plant matter, roots, in the soil, eaten by animals (like us)!

-In the oceans CO2 is stored in phytoplankton, clamshells these settle to bottom and form limestone, sediments,fossil fuels this is one place where the biological and the geological carbon cycles interconnect.
+In the oceans CO2 is stored in phytoplankton, clamshells, etc. -- these settle to bottom and form limestone, sediments, fossil fuels this is one place where the biological and the geological carbon cycles interconnect.

-Photosynthesis and respiration provide both a daily and annual fluctuation in CO2 levels (chart of winters in Northern Hemisphere?)
+Photosynthesis and respiration provide both a daily and annual fluctuation in CO2 levels -- for instance the deciduous forests of North America and Northern Europe/Asia lose leaves in the winter; this means CO2 goes up a little in the northern winter and down a little in northern summer -- southern hemisphere has way less land mass and no large swaths of forest that lose folieage in the southern winter. (chart of winters in Northern Hemisphere?)

-There is a sub cycle, less CO2 in northern hemisphere summers, more in winters due to northern boreal forests growing and then losing foliage for the winter...

 1. carbon enters the atmospher as CO2 through respiration and combustion.
 2. carbon is absorbed as CO2 by plants through photosynthesis; used to make glucose (C + H20 = carbohydrates)